In this article:

 8. Protect your skin

 Covering your skin with protective gear can reduce the risk of injury and, thereby, infection.

 Always wear gloves when tending to your garden, handling abrasive equipment, or doing any such activity, which involves a high risk of cuts and scrapes.

 Foot injuries are very common and often go unnoticed since you rarely observe your feet closely.
 So, always wear protective footwear whenever you venture outside, especially if you have diabetes.

 People who fall on the heavy side are more likely to contract cellulitis than people with a normal body mass index.

 Moreover, cellulitis treatment does not work as effectively on obese and overweight individuals as it does on healthy-weight patients.
-In fact, overweight patients are often unresponsive to the preliminary treatment of cellulitis and need to be hospitalized.
-(5)(6)
+In fact, those who are overweight are often unresponsive to the preliminary treatment of cellulitis and need to be hospitalized.
+(9)(10)